 While no cases have been reported on the Island, and the risk remains low to the general public, people are being asked to be aware of the symptoms.

 Be alert to any unusual rashes or lesions on any part of your body, especially genitalia.

 Those who may be at higher risk include anyone who changes sexual partners regularly, or has close contact with individuals that they don't know.
 It’s important to stress that this is not an illness that affects one community more than any other and it’s not a sexually transmitted disease.
 It is spread by close contact with an infected person or through touching clothing, bedding or towels used by someone with the monkeypox rash.

 If you think you have monkeypox symptoms – however mild:

-- Avoid close personal or sexual contact with others until you know that this is not monkeypox.
+- Stay at home and avoid close personal or sexual contact with others until you know that this is not monkeypox